Mount & Blade: Follow-up and sequels

 TaleWorlds Entertainment produced a standalone expansion for the game, titled Mount & Blade: Warband, which includes multiplayer support with up to 250 players as well as improved diplomacy, graphics, and artificial intelligence.
 Warband also has an updated map and a sixth faction.
 The expansion was set to be released in Q3 2009, but was delayed until March 2010.
-Closed beta testing began in August 2009, and became open in February 2010, before the sequel's release on March 30, 2010.
-Paradox Interactive, returned the Mount & Blade license to TaleWorlds Entertainment on January 31, 2014.
+Closed beta testing began in August 2009, and became open in February 2010, before the expansion's release on March 30, 2010.
+Paradox Interactive returned the Mount & Blade license to TaleWorlds Entertainment on January 31, 2014.

 Paradox released a spin-off titled Mount & Blade: With Fire & Sword, based on the historical novel With Fire and Sword (Polish: Ogniem i Mieczem) by Henryk Sienkiewicz, developed by Snowberry Connection, Sich Studio, and TaleWorlds Entertainment.
 The game is set in Eastern Europe, and includes the playable factions Poland–Lithuania, Cossack Hetmanate, Russia, Sweden and the Crimean Khanate.
 The game was released on May 4, 2011.
 On December 11, 2014, TaleWorlds published a DLC for Mount & Blade: Warband titled Viking Conquest.
-The DLC is sprung out of community-made mod called Brytenwalda, which popularity gained TaleWorlds' attention and resulted in its development as official expansion of Warband.
+The DLC is based on the popular community-made mod Brytenwalda, which gained TaleWorlds' attention and was developed as an official expansion of Warband.

 A sequel, Mount & Blade II: Bannerlord, entered alpha on March 30, 2020, reaching over 170,000 concurrent players on Steam at its peak.
 The sequel features better graphics, character creation, battles, dialogue, relationship mechanics, and multiplayer, as well as further exploration into other gameplay paths.

 The success of the franchise has spawned many derivatives, including games made with the same engine as Mount & Blade.
 Such derivatives for example are Blood & Gold: Caribbean, Freeman: Guerilla Warfare, and Sands of Salzaar.